vim-advent-calendar/vimways.org/content/2019/Vims-default-colors/index.md

 ## Redefining the situation

 So whilst Vim has various colors set by default clearing those doesn't actually ensure you have a clean slate.
-Why? because syntax files can set colors.
+Why?
+Because syntax files can set colors.
 One may think they would only set links but that is not the case.

 ```sh
 grep -RE 'hi |highlgiht ' /usr/local/share/vim/vim81/syntax/ | grep -cv link
 315
 ```

-So let's redfine how we are going to acheive a clean slate.
+So let's redefine how we are going to achieve a clean slate.
 Rather than just clearing things at start up we want to clear any colors Vim sets *implicitly*.
 This is where having parsed the output of `:highlight` fully is going to pay off.
 If we define what we want our colorscheme to be in terms of a dictionary like the one we've generated from parsing the output of `:hightlight`, we can essentially diff the two to find out if there's anything set that wasn't *explicitly* in our colorscheme and clear it

 Again I'm not going to go into the implementation but you can find it [here][ClearUndefinedColors].